zephyrproject-rtos/net-tools/README.md

 ```

 After running these scripts you do not need to manually restart
-them when qemu process stops.
+them when the qemu process stops.

-In the Qemu side, you need to compile the kernel with proper config.
+On the QEMU side, you need to compile the kernel with the proper config.
-Minimally you need these settings active in your project config file.
+You need at least these configs enabled in your project config file:
 ```
 CONFIG_NETWORKING=y
 CONFIG_NET_IPV6=y